-The Thirsty Turtle is one of the newest additions to the resort.
-The 'Turtle' has a full service bar with ice cold beer, a casual menu and a backyard family atmosphere.
+The Thirsty Turtle is located in Green Turtle Bay Resort and Marina.
+The 'Turtle' has a full-service bar with ice-cold beer, a casual menu, and a backyard family atmosphere.
 They're open year-round for breakfast, lunch, and dinner.

-They have live entertainment every weekend featuring new bands from across the region.
-For the fun of it, there are outdoor games such as corn hole and giant checkers.
-With a casual menu, there's seating indoors or outdoors as well as a bar area.
+The Turtle has live entertainment every weekend featuring new bands from across the region.
+For the fun of it, there are outdoor games such as corn hole and giant checkers and seating indoors or outdoors.

 Come by boat, car, golf cart...there are boat tie-ups.
 It's time to get away.